Coverage Performance Analysis of FAS-enhanced LoRa Wide Area Networks under both Co-SF and Inter-SF Interference: Numerical Results

 Fig.~\ref{sub_fig:4} depicts the coverage performance of the proposed network versus the number of EDs.
 First, the analytical results closely match the Monte Carlo simulations, validating the rationality of the approximation of the co-SF interference.
-Second, a FAS with a compact aperture, such as $1\times1$, demonstrates substantial performance gains over the single-antenna scheme, outperforming even the $10~\mathrm{dB}$ power-enhanced case.
+Second, a FAS with a compact aperture, such as $W_1\times W_2=1\times1$, demonstrates substantial performance gains over the single-antenna scheme, outperforming even the $10~\mathrm{dB}$ power-enhanced case.
 Besides, due to the impact of interference, the benefit of power enhancement alone diminishes as the number of EDs increases.
 However, the FAS can realize passive interference suppression by increasing only the desired signal power.
-Third, the improvement from no FAS to a $W_1\times W_2=1\times1$ size is significantly larger than that from $W_1\times W_2=1\times1$ to $W_1\times W_2=2.5\times2.5$.
-In Fig.~\ref{sub_fig:5}, the coverage probability gain increases with SF.
-This is consistent with LoRa PHY characteristics, since a larger SF yields more sample points, enabling greater accumulated gain from the FAS through correlation detection at the gateway.
+Third, the improvement from no FAS to a FAS with the normalized size of $1\times1$ is significantly larger than that achieved by further increasing the normalized size from $1\times1$ to $2.5\times2.5$.

+In Fig.~\ref{sub_fig:5}, the coverage probability gain increases with SF, which is consistent with LoRa physical characteristics, since a larger SF yields more sample points, enabling greater accumulated gain from the FAS through correlation detection at the gateway.
+Moreover, in conventional LoRa networks, increasing the SF is the primary means of extending coverage range.
+By contrast, FAS provides a more pronounced coverage improvement than increasing the SF alone, highlighting its potential in LoRa networks.
+It should be noted that the above results are mainly presented as a performance reference for FAS in LoRa networks.
+In practical deployments, the achievable performance may be limited by channel estimation and port-switching overhead.
+The impact of these overheads further depends on the channel coherence time.
+Nevertheless, unlike mobile scenarios, LoRa EDs are typically quasi-static and deployed at fixed locations, which helps reduce the overhead required for the operation of FAS.